rzuritamilla/phr/os_ab_jul19/PITCHME.md

 ![](os_ab_jul19/figures/openscience_logo.png)
 @divend

-Note: Broiler chickens symbolize the unprecedented human reconfiguration of the Earth's biosphere.
-We, human beings, changed the chicken, and are changing our planet.
+Note: Broiler chickens symbolize the unprecedented and human-led reconfiguration of the Earth's biosphere.
+We changed the chicken, and are changing our planet.
 Now it is time to change our approach to science and scholarship.
 We need to dare to lead the revolution towards open science.
+No chickens, no excuse.

 ---
 ### scientific revolutions